Will Hunt

 William Hunt (born September 5, 1971) is an American drummer.
-He has been a member of rock band Evanescence since 2007, and has also played for Skrape, Dark New Day, Black Label Society, Vasco Rossi, Device, Crossfade, Staind, Static-X, and Slaughter.
+He has been a member of rock band Evanescence since 2007, and has also played for Skrape, Dark New Day, Black Label Society, Vasco Rossi, Device, Crossfade, Staind, Static-X, Slaughter, and Godsmack.

 Career

 He looks up to Tommy Lee, John Bonham, Peter Criss, Abe Cunningham, and Stewart Copeland as his influences to his drumming.

 One of Hunt's earliest bands was Axe Attack, formed during 1988 in Tallahassee, Florida.
 He was also the second drummer in Tallahassee band Witt's End, a cover band that played several club gigs.
 This was the first band for all the members of Witt's End that earned them a living, making it the first professional band for all of them.
 Amongst sitting in with other local North Florida bands, he was also in the band Eli and recorded Push It Hard in 1990.